League-tournament-app/lux/README.md

 There are known issues with `localhost` web servers, Sauce Connect and the browsers Safari and IE.See [this article](https://support.saucelabs.com/customer/portal/articles/2005369-testing-with-a-localhost-server-and-some-browsers-can-t-load-my-website) for workarounds.

+You will also need to set the following environment variables:

+- `IP` for the host of the web server
+- `PORT` for the port of the web server

+This is primarily due to the support for the Cloud9 IDE which uses both of these ports.